 The Bloody Fields of Flanders / Far Over Struy / MacGregor of Rosa

 Martin Carthy played the two traditional tunes The Bloody Fields of Flanders and Far Over Struy in 1986 on the Fellside anniversary anthology Flash Company.
-Paul Adams commented in the record's sleeve notes:
+Paul Adams noted:

 Again, Martin is not a Fellside artist, but he did do the Penguin album with us and he is such a towering figure on the folk scene and such an influence (I've also known him for longer than Fellside!) that I was very pleased when he agreed to donate a track.

 Martin Carthy recorded Bloody Fields of Flanders again, this time followed by MacGregor of Rosa, on his album Waiting for Angels.
-He commented in the album's sleeve notes:
+He noted:

 Seems to me that the memory of a remarkable man is looming large over parts of this CD.
 I'm talking about the late Hamish Henderson, poet, songwriter, scholar, Scot and Internationalist.
 The title Waiting for Angels, a tune which I began writing about ten or twelve years ago and finished in his memory, is taken from his book of World War Two, Elegies for the Dead in Cyrenaica.
 The Bloody Fields of Flanders is a tune from World War One to which Hamish put hie memorable Freedom Come-All-Ye.
 Actually he once told me that there was evidence that the tune was around before the war and was adopted and named during the conflict itself.
 Regardless of that, the tune is a corker and his words would make a remarkable National Anthem.
 Hint.
 It's followed by MacGregor of Rora, a lovely brooding tune which I found in the Scots Guards tune book and about which I know nothing.